Agentkma/nextjs-scheduling-app/docs/engineeringDesign.md

 - The Client views and functionality are the highest priority because without clients, then business cannot make money.
 The Provider UI functionality can be delayed by leveraging a Google Doc where the Providers can enter in their schedule in a spreadsheet.
 The app backend can then use Google Apps script to pull the data from this doc and then add to the database.

 - Components

+  All components and pages should be mobile friendly

-  Header - to include app name and login - make mobile friendly Layout - to include header in all pages and wrap content in Container TimeWindow - to show the start and end time in Client timezone, the reserve/confirm button , or confirmed status.
+  Header -  Should include the app name, home link, and login/out button Layout -  Should include Header in all pages and wrap content in Container TimeWindow - Should show the start and end time in Client timezone, the reserve/confirm button , or confirmed status.
 User can click on the reserve button and this will create an appointment.
 The user can then click confirm button to confirm the appointment.
-After Confirmed, no buttons will appear, but a Confirmed with check mark will be shown. - make mobile Friendly
+After Confirmed, no buttons will appear, but a Confirmed with check mark will be shown.

 - Pages
-  - Home page - Mobile Friendly
+  - Home page
     - Appointments section - list of TimeWindows that are confirmed OR 'No Appointments Yet' text
     - allow Client to select a Provider from a menu
     - after Provider selected, show a list of available TimeWindows in chronological order - must use polling every minute to make sure list it up to date